-Conflict Management Behaviors
+Conflict Management Behaviours

 The following behaviors can be useful in helping the board or members effectively deal with conflict.
-While these behaviors appear to be common sense, common sense is usually lacking when there is a conflict.
+While these behaviours appear to be common sense, common sense is usually lacking when there is a conflict.
 It might sound trite, but putting yourself in the other person shoes and adopting the golden rule of “Do unto others …” makes a whole lot of common sense, too.

 - Use “I” statements.
 Let the other party know how you feel when the conflict is occurring as well as your reaction to the conflict.
 Also let the other person know which of your rights you feel is being ignored in the conflict.
 Example: “I don’t like when you don’t follow through on your assigned tasks.
 It makes it difficult for me to do my job if yours isn’t getting done.
-This behavior is not considerate to me or my time.”
+This behaviour is not considerate to me or my time.”

 - Be assertive, not aggressive.
 Speak about your feelings and your reactions.
 Keep the statements focused on how you are behaving, thinking, and feeling rather than on how the other is acting.
-Try to take the emotions out of it and focus on the issue or behavior that has caused the conflict.
+Try to take the emotions out of it and focus on the issue or behaviour that has caused the conflict.

 - Speak calmly, coolly and rationally.
 In this way you will be listened to, and you will be able to maintain better control of yourself.
 Otherwise the other person may take on a defensive attitude.

 - Avoid blaming.
 This will keep the communication flow going.
 It encourages understanding and empathy.
 It recognizes that for a conflict to exist there must be at least two parties who are adversely affected by the conflict.

 - Create an atmosphere of cooperation.
 In an attempt to create an environment of cooperation after a conflict, all parties involved must feel that they are being listened to and understood; that their rights are being respected.
 They must feel the desire to work things out and a commitment to the process of working out the problems.